Cricut Materials that can be used with the Fine-point blade

 4. Firefly Heat Transfer Vinyl – Firefly is a widely known and trusted brand.
 Not only does it have great reviews, but they also have a fantastic selection!
 And if you are looking for great fuzzy flocked vinyl or glitter vinyl, they have you covered!

 Mat to use: Generally, the standard grip mat will work with all vinyl.

 Adhesive Vinyl – Use Vinyl Setting

 Adhesive vinyl is a close favorite to the HTV.
 There are countless uses for adhesive vinyl, such as wall decals, mugs, ornaments, containers, wall art, etc. Here are some of the best brands below for AV!

-There are basically 2 categories of adhesive vinyl – permanent outdoor and removable indoor – with various types within each category.
-Vinyl will always be clarified as one of those types, and you should use it accordingly to the project for best results.
+There are basically two categories of adhesive vinyl – permanent outdoor and removable indoor – with various types within each category.
+Vinyl will always be clarified as one of those types, and you should use it accordingly to the project for the best results.

 For example, removable adhesive vinyl would work great as a removable wall decal, while permanent vinyl will work better for a wood sign you plan to hang on your front door.

 For adhesive vinyl, you will generally use the vinyl setting on your Cricut.

 1. Oracal Vinyl – This vinyl is my personal top choice when I start an adhesive vinyl project.
-Oracal is regarded as the industry leader when it comes to craft vinyl.
+Oracal is regarded as the industry leader when it comes to crafting vinyl.
 This vinyl is designed to last years.
 You can also find rolls of this on Vinyl Direct here in both glossy and matte!

 2. Cricut Adhesive Vinyl – Cricut is still a great go-to resource for AV.
 As a whole, Cricut tends to be more pricey, but sometimes I find a better shade in a color I am searching for with Cricut’s vinyl.

-4. Happy Crafters – Honestly, this is just a happy place website – you will find vinyl of all sorts and many other craft-related supplies!
+4. Happy Crafters – Honestly, this is just a happy place website – you will find the vinyl of all sorts and many other craft-related supplies!

 5. Printable Vinyl – You can print directly onto adhesive vinyl with the print and cut feature.

 6. Stencil Vinyl – Stencil vinyl is wonderful for achieving crisp paint lines!